 The Privilege of Christian Stewardship

 We might be tempted to think of Christian stewardship as a burden.
-Sure it’s God’s stuff, but there are so many things I could do with it for me!
+Sure it’s God’s stuff, but there are so many things I could do with it for myself!
 Think of how you could use that money you are giving to church or missions.
 Or think about how you could spend that time you committed to raking leaves for shut-ins.

 Sometimes Christian stewardship can feel like a real drag.